nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   * Pros: Easy solution to reduce coupling
   * Cons:
     1. Difficult to manage popups and check whether the popups are current showing
-    2. Two same popups might be opened at the same period of time
+    2. Two same popups might be opened at the same time

    &nbsp;

-* **Alternative 3 (current choice):** Create `PopupHandler` in `MainWindow` and provides method for Ui component for all the `Popup`
+* **Alternative 3 (current choice):** Create `PopupHandler` in `MainWindow` and provides a method for Ui component for all the `Popup`
-  * Pros: Centralized control for popup and reduce coupling
+  * Pros: Centralized control for popup and reduced coupling
   * Cons:
     1. Increase complexity for `MainWindow`
     2. Less efficient as more function calls are required